genestack/user-docs/docs/user-guide/doc-odm-user-guide/import-data-using-api.md

 ![sample_added.gif](doc-odm-user-guide/gifs/sample_added.gif)

-You can link other samples in the same way.
-This example demonstrates a simple procedure for linking two entities, which can serve as a foundation for building automated import pipelines.
+Samples from other files can be loaded in the same way.
+They will be displayed in the Metadata Editor on a separate tab.

 !!! note "Data Import using Python script"
     If your goal is to perform a one-time import and create a single study, we recommend using our provided [API script](import-data-using-python-script.md) for simplicity and efficiency.